venya118/MultiView-Vision-Pipeline/README.md

 Feature Extraction & Multi-Camera Geometry: Uses SIFT keypoint detection, FLANN feature matching, and RANSAC filtering to compute the Fundamental Matrix and establish 3D epipolar geometry between stereo views.

-Segmentation & Dimensionality Reduction: Groups image regions based on color similarity using $K$-Means clustering and compresses feature space via Principal Component Analysis (PCA).
+Segmentation & Dimensionality Reduction: Groups image regions based on color similarity using K-Means clustering and compresses feature space via Principal Component Analysis (PCA).

-Motion Analysis: Tracks spatio-temporal pixel displacements between consecutive frames using Farneback dense optical flow.
+Motion Analysis: Tracks spatio temporal pixel displacements between consecutive frames using Farneback dense optical flow.

 # Objective of the project
-The goal of MultiView-Vision-Pipeline is to build a modular classical computer vision system without relying on heavy deep-learning frameworks.
+The goal of MultiView Vision Pipeline is to build a modular classical computer vision system without relying on heavy deep learning frameworks.
 It processes an input pair of stereo images and video frames through a 4-stage pipeline:

 Preprocessing: Enhances contrast and removes noise using spatial filters.